This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 After your surgery:

 You are taken to a room where you can rest.
 You will have a splint, brace, or cast on your knee.
 This will protect the kneecap and stop it from moving while it heals.
-Caregivers will check on you often.
-A caregiver may remove the bandage soon after your surgery to check the area.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are ready, you may be allowed to go home.
+Healthcare providers will check on you often.
+A healthcare provider may remove the bandage soon after your surgery to check the area.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are ready, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your room.